arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 This dataset provides high-quality audio samples of glass-breaking sounds and background noise, which is essential for training and testing the model.

-You will have a total of 300 audio samples for training and 54 samples for testing.
+You will have *300 audio samples* for training and *54 samples* for testing.
 These samples represent two main categories:

 - Glass-breaking events
 - Non-glass-breaking ambient noise